The Grateful Dead and Janis Joplin partied in this now-sedate Novato setting with a mountain trail.

 Contested Will

 Mary soon learned that she’d been disinherited because of her husband’s role in her mother’s death.
 By the account of a Burdell descendant, Mary ripped the signatures off her father’s will and swallowed them.
-Her ploy might have worked, but her dad’s lawyer had another signed copy so Mary had to sue to break the will.
+Her ploy might have worked, but her dad’s lawyer had another signed copy, so Mary had to sue to break the will.
 After three trials in Marin ended in hung juries, the fourth, held in San Francisco, proved the charm.
-Mary ended up with half her father’s estate.
-One of the frame houses still on the property was built for a relative who testified in Mary’s favor in the final proceedings.
+Mary ended up with half of her father’s estate.
+A frame house still on the property was built for a relative who testified in Mary’s favor in the final proceedings.
 Like many of the structures here, it’s viewable only from the outside.

 The Grateful Dead, Janis, and a Cult